pzim-devdata/tahoma/README.md

 - tahoma manual heater kitchen wait for 2 19 heater kitchen --server atlantic_cozytouch --username cozytouch_username --password cozytouch_password --remote (For some atlantic_cozytouch heaters, it is possible to use other ACTIONS than comfort, eco, off...with auto, manual, standby, prog, NUMBER.
 As a Cozytouch hub is not compatible with the local API, you can add the `--remote` argument.
 In this example tahoma will change the heater's mode to manual and will give the ability to modify the temperature to 19°C using the cloud API)

 Special note:

 If you want to use the local API for Tahoma hubs only, you will need to activate developer mode (www.somfy.com > My Account > Activate developer mode).

-The local API allows controlling some devices without a cloud connection for Tahoma hubs only The local API is only compatible with some devices (shutters, sunscreens, heaters) You can configure the local API with the `tahoma -c` command or override the default API set in `tahoma -c` with the `--local` or `--remote` argument
+The local API allows controlling some devices without a cloud connection for Tahoma hubs only.

+local API is only compatible with some devices (shutters, sunscreens, heaters).

+You can configure the local API with the `tahoma -c` command or override the default API set in `tahoma -c` with the `--local` or `--remote` argument.